Altarmir/Train_VCS/Support tickets Assessment.md

 I am passionate about many things, but one key factor for me is problem-solving.
 It helps me think, research, communicate, and follow recent trends in technology.
 This for me is the beginning of an interesting story.

 What I find thrilling is the fact that at the end of the day I can effectively and efficiently make an impact.
-I really think that it is problem-solving skills that made me find my way to being a support professional.
+I think that it is problem-solving skills that made me find my way to being a support professional.

 Thanks for taking the time and effort to tell us more about yourself.
 We look forward to reading your responses.